 In 2014, the City of Omaha signed a contract with an architectural firm to design a renovation plan for the Carter Lake Boathouse.
 Using funds from a 2010 parks bond, the firm studied feasibility for renovations and developed their plan.

 Apparently, the City has a “philosophy of rehabilitation of Omaha’s major older parks.”
 Their master plan is being completed including a loop trail, picnic facilities, road and parking improvements and a new playground.
 Water quality improvements in and around the lake will be finished, too.

 When the renovation of the historic pavilion aka bathhouse, park roads and the playground, soon the Carter Lake bathhouse will shine like it hasn’t for more than 50 years!
 Even though Municipal Beach is gone now, the park’s usefulness will go on for a century to come.

-- Carter Lake, aka Lake Nakoma, aka Cutoff Lake
+- An Early History of Carter Lake, aka Lake Nakoma, aka Cutoff Lake

 - “Get to know levi carter park, carver and cornish boulevards” from Omaha By Design